 When she arrives, she greets her hostess and goes directly to the buffet table, picks up one of the large plates and begins to fill it while chatting with friends.
 She picks only traditional barbeque foods and side dishes.
 She begins eating while remaining at the buffet table and chatting away.
 When she finally takes a seat, it is directly across from where the food is laid out.
 Not only can see all the dishes that have been prepared but she can see them at all times.

-And while we’re at it, an alcoholic beverage might taste quiet nice before dessert, wouldn’t it?
+we're at it, an alcoholic beverage might taste quiet nice before dessert, wouldn't it?

 This is a recipe for disaster, friends... it can set you on a course for failure.

 Instead of freelancing your post-surgery diet, a disciplined and thoughtful approach about how, when, and what you eat will help to avoid the pitfalls of poor choices.

 Plan and record your meals in a diet journal, and eat according to the plan.
 FitDay.com is one of the free tools I use to plan my ideal bariatric meals.

 foods.
 Need ideas?
 Enjoy any of my suggested grain-free low-carb Summer picnics.

 Snack healthy on lean proteins and veggies and do not graze.